GeoffreyFClark/file-mod-tracker/README.md

 npm run tauri dev
 ```

-**Note:** Development mode will launch the app, but file monitoring will not work until the driver is installed using the steps above.
-The driver automatically loads when the application starts.
-You can also manually load it with `fltmc load snFilter` or use the toggle in the Dashboard.
+**Note:** File monitoring requires the driver to be installed first.
+The driver loads automatically when the application starts.

 ### Architecture Notes